Welcome to Nordic Centre

 Seminars, workshops, conferences

-Funding for academic events (deadlines: March 15 and September 15 every year)
+Funding for seminars, workshops and conferences (deadlines: March 20 and September 20 every year)

-You can apply for any amount between 2,000 and 7,000 Euros for academic events like workshops, courses, PhD seminars, and conferences to be held at Nordic Centre.
-Priority is given to applications that involve researchers from more than one university.
+You can apply for funding of any amount between 2,000 and 7,000 euros to organize an academic event to be held at Nordic Centre.
+Priority is given to applications that involve researchers from more than one member university.
+You can also apply for 20,000 to host our biannual conference in 2020, deadline is March 20, 2019.
 All academic disciplines are eligible.
+See pictures of our facilities here.